Skip to main content

 Program Overview

-The Medical Student Internship Program with Community Health Partnerships (CHeP) is designed to give medical students an opportunity to work in community-engaged research.
-The program will explore the benefits of partnering with patients and community organizations to address pressing health research questions.
-Partnering with patients and community can improve the design of research and the implementation of its findings, thereby providing more benefit to the community.
-This program will help students understand the variety of methods and tools used in community-engaged research and will allow them to apply those tools to a practicum project.
-Projects may include working with a patient focus group, studying a clinic workflow in partnership with clinic staff, co-creating recruitment or dissemination strategies with community stakeholders, empowering citizen scientists to take part in home-based studies, or working with families on a health intervention study.
+Medical students who want to work on research that goes beyond bench work and medical chart reviews, and into the community should consider the Medical Student Internship Program with Community Health Partnerships (CHeP), which is designed to give students experience in community-engaged research.
+Community-engaged research involves working with the community to address the pressing health issues that matter to them.
+Partnering with patients and community can improve the design of research and the implementation of its findings, providing more benefit to the community.
+Students in this program work on projects that bring research innovations into the community and see their real-life impact.
+This program will teach students about the variety of methods and tools used in community-engaged research and give them an opportunity to apply those tools to a practicum project.

 Structure of Internship

-Research Opportunities and Mentors
+Research Opportunities and Mentors:

 The Komen Tissue Bank (KTB) is the only biobank in the world that collects “normal” healthy breast tissue from women and men with no sign of breast cancer, to be used by researchers around the world in projects focused on breast cancer prevention and treatment.
-We are part of the Biospecimen and Banking Core—a group of biobanks under the umbrella of the IU Simon Comprehensive Cancer Center—and also are ourselves a clinical trial.
+We are part of the Biospecimen and Banking Core—a group of biobanks under the umbrella of the IU Simon Comprehensive Cancer Center—and are ourselves a clinical trial.

 The lead mentor for this internship is the Communication, Recruitment, and Outreach Manager, who is a primarily qualitative health communication researcher focused on community engagement, education, and recruitment of racially and ethnically minoritized populations into cancer clinical trials.